concrete5cojp/git-Webhooks-Auto-Deploy-PHP-Script/README.md

     - `AWS_HOSTED_ZONE`: Change it to your Route53 Hosted Zone ID that you obtained earlier.
     - `AWS_EIP`: Change it to your EC2 public IP.
     - `GIT_DEPLOY_URL`: This will print out your main git repo URL for your reference.

+That's it.
+Now you should be ready to go.

 # Version History